PwchiWorld/app/README.md

 ![hr](https://raw.githubusercontent.com/PwchiWorld/app/main/assets/img/hr.png)

 ### To Do
-**I'm not exactle an experienced developer but these are developmenets which needs to be implemented as soon as the project gets the touch of "experience".**
+**I'm not exactly an experienced developer but these are developments which needs to be implemented as soon as the project gets the touch of "experience".**
 Feel free to go even further.

 - [ ] use of Bootstrap framework
-- [ ] change the `onclick` event with more appropiate functionality
+- [ ] change the `onclick` event with more appropriate functionality
 - [ ] add Download button of generated Pwchin rather than using the right-click `Save image as...`
 - [ ] use of `json` file to hold graphic elements rather than load from CSS (ajax)
 - [ ] clean-up source code